Rat Terrier in an Apartment

 Can a Rat Terrier live in an apartment?
 Rat Terriers can adapt well to apartment living.
 Their small size and high energy levels make them more suitable for smaller spaces.

-With a typical weight of 10-25 lbs and lifespan of 12-18 yrs, the Rat Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 10-25 lbs and lifespan of 12-18 yrs, the Rat Terrier has specific care needs shaped by its genetics and build.
 Read on for the specifics that matter most.

 Space Requirements